home-assistant/home-assistant.io/source/_integrations/appartme.markdown

 To use this integration, you will need:

 - **An Appartme account**: You can create an account using the Appartme mobile app.
-- **Main Module added to your account**: Ensure that your Main Module is properly set up and linked to your Appartme account.
+- **Main Module added to your account**: Ensure that your Main Module (the central control unit of your Appartme System) is properly set up and linked to your Appartme account.
 - **OAuth Client ID and OAuth Secret**: You can request these credentials via the [Appartme OAuth Credentials Request Form](https://tally.so/r/w5vP0d).

 ## Configuration